 Usually when both kidneys are affected and the GFR is below normal, the kidney function gets progressively worse.
 However, this does not always happen and in some children, kidney function can stay stable for many years, or even improve, especially in the first year of life.
 The decline in function seems to happen because the kidneys cannot cope with the extra work put on them and they ‘tire out’ more quickly than they should.

-Deterioration of kidney function is usually very slow, so that we pick it up on blood tests before you notice any changes in your child.
+Deterioration of kidney function is usually very slow, so that we pick it up on blood tests before you notice any changes in the child.
 Abnormal kidneys may not be able to grow as the child grows, and so cannot keep up with the work they need to do.
 As they cannot grow properly, they become progressively smaller relative to the size of the child.
 This may particularly be the case during puberty, when the child is growing very fast, so this may be a time when kidney function gets worse more rapidly.

 Another reason in some children is that it is not possible to stop the disease that is causing the kidney damage.
 Finally, if the blood pressure goes up or if protein appears in the urine, these too can make kidney function get worse.
 A rapid decline in kidney function may happen if the child becomes unwell for another reason, such as an episode of diarrhoea and vomiting or during a urinary tract infection, although when these are the cause, the kidney function usually improves again.